Joseph Gordon-Levitt: HitRecord

+Criticism of Meta

+In September 2025, The New York Times released an opinion video of Gordon-Levitt talking about the dangers Meta’s AI chatbot poses for kids.
+He said that as the father of an 8-year-old, the idea that kids were having “synthetic intimacy” with chatbots talking to minors made him “livid”.
+The actor called Mark Zuckerberg out for choosing “lots and lots of money” over implementing safety regulations for minors’ interactions with his company’s AI tools.

 Personal life

 On October 4, 2010, Gordon-Levitt's older brother, Daniel Gordon-Levitt, was found dead in Hollywood, California, at the age of 36.
-According to the Los Angeles County Coroner's Office, Daniel’s cause of death was "ketamine intoxication, with the injury occurring by intake of overdose".
+According to the Los Angeles County Coroner's Office, Daniel's cause of death was "ketamine intoxication, with the injury occurring by intake of overdose".
 Joseph Gordon-Levitt has publicly disputed the claim that his brother's death was caused by a drug overdose.

 In October 2013, Gordon-Levitt identified himself as a feminist, giving credit to his mother: "My mom brought me up to be a feminist.
 She was active in the movement in the 1960s and 1970s.
 The Hollywood movie industry has come a long way since its past.
 It certainly has a bad history of sexism, but it ain't all the way yet."

 In December 2014, Gordon-Levitt married Tasha McCauley, the founder and CEO of technology company Fellow Robots.
 Their first child, a son, was born in August 2015.
 Their second son was born in June 2017.
-He and McCauley do not want to reveal any details of their children to the media, including their first names.
-He has been living with his family in Wellington since October 2020, after moving his new TV production to New Zealand in response to the COVID-19 pandemic.
+Their third child, a daughter, was born in 2022.
+McCauley and he do not want to reveal any details of their children to the media, including their first names.
+He lives with his family in Pasadena, California.

 Gordon-Levitt has expressed support for the effective altruism movement.
 In 2017, he spoke at the Effective Altruism Global conference in San Francisco.

+Following the October 7 attacks, Gordon-Levitt, (along with Gillian Anderson, Amy Poehler, LL Cool J, Steven Bartlett, Scott Galloway, and tech giants Google, Meta Platforms, and Intel, Amazon, Siemens, and Stripe, Inc.), pulled out of annual technology conference Web Summit following tweets by its CEO Paddy Cosgrave.
+Cosgrave had tweeted that during its military action in Gaza in the aftermath of October 7, Israel was guilty of committing war crimes.